Dill-PICL/GOMAP-singularity/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Name: Bug report
-about: Create a report to help us improve
+About: Create a report to help us improve
+labels: bug
+assignees: wkpalan
 ---

 **Describe the bug**